It is the process in which the DNA sequence of a gene is copied (transcribed) to form an RNA molecule.

-Before transcription can take place, the DNA double helix must relax near the gene that is transcribed.
+Before transcription can occur, the DNA double helix must relax near the transcribed gene.
 The region of open DNA is called a transcription bubble.

 The transcript uses one of the two DNA strands exposed as a template; this thread is called a template thread.
 The RNA product is complementary to the template strand and is almost identical to the other strand of DNA, called the non-component (or coding) strand.

-However, there is one important difference: in the newly created RNA, all T nucleotides are replaced by U nucleotides.
+However, there is one crucial difference: in the newly created RNA, all T nucleotides are replaced by U nucleotides.

 The nucleotides that come after the initiation site are marked with positive numbers.

-If the gene that is transcribed encodes a protein (which many genes do), the RNA molecule will be read to form a protein in a process called translation.
+If the transcribed gene encodes a protein (which many genes do), the RNA molecule will be read to form a protein in translation.

 RNA polymerases are enzymes that transcribe DNA into RNA.
 Using a DNA template, RNA polymerase builds a new RNA molecule through base pairing.
-For example, if there is a G in the DNA template, the RNA polymerase will add a C to the new growing RNA chain.
+For example, if a G is in the DNA template, the RNA polymerase will add a C to the new growing RNA chain.

 RNA polymerases are large enzymes with multiple subunits, even in simple organisms such as bacteria.
 In addition, humans and other eukaryotes have three different types of RNA polymerases: I, II, and III.
 Each one specializes in transcribing certain kinds of genes.